DURUII/Contest-CPMCM2024-C/README.md

 # Contest-CPMCM2024-C: Magnetic Core Loss Modeling Driven by Data

-This repository contains the solution to Problem C of the 21st China Post-graduate Mathematical Contest in Modeling (CPMCM 2024), sponsored by Huawei.
+This repository contains our solution to Problem C of the 21st China Post-graduate Mathematical Contest in Modeling (CPMCM 2024), sponsored by Huawei.
+There may be some flaws and even issues in our solution due to limited time and resources.

 ## Information